meet the military-trained beauty queen tearing up the pageant scene | read | i-D

 How do you prepare for Miss Universe?

-I prepared by making sure I had a balanced diet, living a healthy lifestyle and staying physically fit.
-I always try to stay up to date on international news and I focused on finding time for myself to remain clear and fresh.
+I prepared by making sure I had a balanced diet, lived a healthy lifestyle, and stayed physically fit.
+I always try to stay up to date on international news and I focused on finding time to remain clear and fresh.

 How has being in the military affected how you approach pageantry?